quantum-ket/ket/README.md

 ## Installation :arrow_down:

-Ket requires [Python](https://www.python.org/downloads/) 3.7 or newer and is available on Linux and Windows (x86_64).
+Ket requires Python 3.7 or newer and is available for Linux, Windows, and macOS.
+If you are not using x86_64 (example ARM), you must install [Rust](https://www.rust-lang.org/tools/install) before installing Ket.

 You can install Ket using [`pip`](https://pip.pypa.io/en/stable/user_guide/).
 To do so, copy and paste the following command into your terminal:

 ```shell